froehners/twenty-nineteen/_drafts/intellectual-property-protection-recommendation.md

 ---
 layout: post
-title: Intellectual Property Protection Recommendation
+title: IP Protection Product Recommendation
 subtitle: ''
 date: 2021-01-31 08:00:00 +0000
 thumb_img_path: ''
 content_img_path: ''
-excerpt: Revamping the recommendation experience when customers say, "Help me decide"
+excerpt: Revamping the intellectual property recommendation experience when customers say, "Help me decide"
 hide_header: false

 ---
 # Background

 * Broadly, our research has shown people want quizzes or recommendation wizards to narrow down the different legal services they may need.
 * For Intellectual Property (IP) LegalZoom has a simple 1-question “Help me decide'' tool on the IP Category page.
-Testing participants would often be excited to see the tool, but find the actual experience and recommendations disappointing.
+Testing participants would often be excited to see the CTA button, but found the actual experience and recommendations disappointing.
-* This work was done in concert with a case study project for [Smashing Magazine Behavioral Design Workshop](https://smashingconf.com/online-workshops/workshops/susan-guthrie-weinschenk) (highly recommended!)
+* This work was done in concert with a case study project for [Smashing Magazine Behavioral Design Workshop](https://smashingconf.com/online-workshops/workshops/susan-guthrie-weinschenk) _(highly recommended!)_

 ## Goals & Requirements

-### Target Audiences
+### Target Audience Goals

 * **Small business owners:** protect their business name and products, be legally compliant, and set up their business correctly
-* **Musicians & writers:** protect their songs, scripts, books, etc. and prevent others from copying or profiting off their work
+* **Musicians, artists & writers:** protect their songs, scripts, books, etc. and prevent others from copying or profiting off their work
 * **Inventors:** claim their new product, invest in protecting their work now, for future benefits/gains

-### Company
+### Company Goals

 * Customer understands the product offering and **purchases the correct service** for their needs
 * Customer is able to purchase & complete their application **without Customer Care assistance**